Abundance of weird quasiperiodic attractors in piecewise linear discontinuous maps: Discontinuous PWL homogeneous maps

 Proof.
 The proof consists in showing that the first return is a 1D PWL discontinuous map defined by homogeneous functions (with fixed point $O$).
 Consider a point $(x,mx)\in r,$ applying the functions up to its return on $r$, a point $x^{\prime}$ as in (\ref{first}) is obtained.
 By continuity, the map remains $x^{\prime}=\lambda_{k_{1}}x,$ where $\lambda_{k_{1}}$ is an eigenvalue of $A_{k_{1}},$ up to a point $\xi_{1}$ whose trajectory merges with a discontinuity point of map $T$.
 For $x>\xi_{1},$ the first return changes definition, symbolic sequence, and eigenvalue, leading to a different linear function $x^{\prime}=\lambda_{k_{2}}x,$ where $\lambda_{k_{2}}$ is an eigenvalue of $A_{k_{2}}.$ This process continues.
 If a finite number of partitions (or discontinuity points) and matrices $A_{j},$ $j=k_{1},...,k_{m}$ form the first return map on $r$, then the map is a 1D map $G(x)$ that satisfies Definition 1 for $n=1.$ It follows that the dynamics of map $G$ (and map $T$) are necessarily as those described in Theorem 1, associated with a PWL circle map.$\square$

-Thus, when an invariant segment exists, the first return map can be reduced to a 1D map satisfying Definition 1 for $n=1$.
+Thus, when an invariant segment exists on a straight line through $O$, the first return map can be reduced to a 1D map satisfying Definition 1 for $n=1$.
 That is, a map $x^{\prime}=G(x)$ with many discontinuity points, and linear branches with the fixed point $O$.
-However, a suitable segment exists where the first return is the simplest one, with only one discontinuity point, corresponding to the form of map $F$ in (\ref{MapF}) (see \cite{GRSSW-24b}).
+However, a suitable segment exists where the first return is the simplest one, with only one discontinuity point, corresponding to the form of map $F$ in (\ref{MapF}) (see \cite{GRSSW-25b}).

 Moreover, in the case of only one discontinuity point, when the first return is in a segment on the right side of the fixed point $O$, starting from a point $x>0$ left boundary of the interested interval$,$ it must be $x^{\prime}>x>0$ so that it is $\lambda=\frac{x^{\prime}}{x}>1.$ If there are bounded dynamics, this also implies, as commented for map $F$ in (\ref{MapF}) for $h>0$, that the second branch must necessarily be with $\lambda<1$, as in Fig.2(a).
 If the segment is at the left side of fixed point $O$, starting from the left boundary of the interested interval, it must be $x<x^{\prime}<0$ so that it is $0<\lambda=\frac{x^{\prime}}{x}<1.$ This also implies that if there are bounded dynamics (different from the fixed point $O$), the second branch must be with $\lambda>1$, as in Fig.2(b) (case $h<0$, conjugate to the one with $h>0$, as commented for map $F$ in (\ref{MapF})).
 Several examples illustrating these cases are presented in the following sections.